deepikak22/bdd-test-framework/README.md

 - Selenium WebDriver as Web Automation Tool

 ## Framework Details
-- This is a maven project
+- This is a maven project set to run on java 1.8
 - Implemented using BDD approach
 - feature file is present in src/test/resources/features
 - Step definitions are present in Steps.java class